 A student’s overall academic record will be an important consideration in the selection process.
 A strong application will be one that includes an original and well-defined proposal for research and has strong faculty recommendations.

-Applicants who are on campus in the spring semester may be interviewed by the selection committee and the committee will make the final selection.
-Students spending the entire year or the second semester of their junior year abroad or away should consult with Isabelle Barker to discuss the application procedure.
+Applicants who are on campus in the spring semester may be interviewed by the selection committee.
+The committee will make the selection based on written materials and the interview.
+In the case of students spending the entire year or the second semester of their junior year abroad or away, interviews are generally conducted by Skype.

 PLEASE READ IMPORTANT INFORMATION BELOW:

 ** For students proposing projects that involve research on human subjects (this includes any questionnaires, interview, observational data, or any other method by which data is collected from human subjects), please acquaint yourself with the procedures of the Institutional Review Board and discuss with your faculty advisor.
-In order to receive the fellowship, you will be required to have your research approved by the IRB.
-This can be a lengthy and involved process, so be sure to begin early. **
+To receive the fellowship, fellows must have their projects approved by the IRB (this application and approval takes place over March/April/May prior to the summer of research).
+This can be a lengthy and involved process, so be sure to begin discussing requirements for the IRB process with your faculty advisor as you develop your application. **

 ** Research projects may not take place in a country on either the U.S. State Department Warning or Travel Alert lists, or Treasury "embargo" lists (except when an embargo is specifically directed toward a narrow set of individuals or circumstances in a country.)
 Travel warnings and alerts can be accessed at: www.travel.state.gov. **